AnneEstoppey/Offshore_chatbot/README.md

 2) Add extra data (public) for fine-tuning for offshore activities on Norwegian continental shelf - under construction

 ## Install - requirements
-We installed a brand new Python environment from conda, Python version: **3.11.3**
+We created a brand new Python environment from conda, Python version: **3.11.3**

 We installed all the following libraries from PIP (at the time of creating the chatbot, we didn't succeed to install the 'llama' libraries from conda!)
 - langchain